FLumine87/algorithms/README.md

 # algorithms
-  here are some basic alforithms for coding
+  here are some basic algorithms for coding
 # ^_^